Makr91/zoneweaver/docs/index.md

 ## About the project

-ZoneWeaver is &copy; 2025 by the ZoneWeaver Project.
+Zoneweaver is &copy; 2025 by the Zoneweaver Project.

 ### License

-ZoneWeaver is distributed by an [GPL-3.0 license](https://github.com/Makr91/zoneweaver/blob/main/LICENSE.md).
+Zoneweaver is distributed by an [GPL-3.0 license](https://github.com/Makr91/zoneweaver/blob/main/LICENSE.md).

 ### Contributing

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
 Read more about becoming a contributor in [our GitHub repo](https://github.com/Makr91/zoneweaver#contributing).

-#### Thank you to the contributors of ZoneWeaver!
+#### Thank you to the contributors of Zoneweaver!

 <ul class="list-style-none">
 {% for contributor in site.github.contributors %}